anywhichway/doxl/README.md

   the array required for `...queryValue` is done automatically.
 If your function takes a single argument that is an array, then you must nest it one level, e.g. `f(someArray)` should be use the query `{f:[matchingArray]}` not `{f:matchingArray}`.

-  `full` - The default behavior is to return partial matches.
-If `full` is truthy, then a value will only be returned if all properties match.
+  `partial` - The default behavior is to return only full matches.
+If `partial` is truthy, then a value will returned for any properties match.

   `constructorMatch` - Typically the `query` and `source` will be POJOs and with the exception of `Array`, `Date`, `RegExp`, `Map`, and `Set` the class of a source or its nested objects is ignored.
 If `constructorMatch` is truthy, then the constructors for the `query`